baptistewgn/fischer-equation/README.md

 ## Overview

 This repository provides a detailed analysis of the Fisher Equation and its implications for estimating real interest rates.
-Using Python and Jupyter Notebook, the project explores the conditions under which the exact formula becomes essential compared to the common approximation:
+Using Python and R, the project explores the conditions under which the exact formula becomes essential compared to the common approximation:

 $$
 r \approx i - \pi